arangodb/docs/3.10/security-dc2dc.md

 The server side of the connection uses the client certificate to authenticate the client and (optionally) decides which rights should be assigned to the client.

+{% hint 'info' %}
-Note: ArangoSync does allow the use of certificates signed by a well know CA (eg. verisign) however it is more convenient (and common) to use your own CA.
+ArangoSync does allow the use of certificates signed by a well know CA (eg. verisign) however it is more convenient (and common) to use your own CA.
+{% endhint %}

 ### Formats